 And they were pretty much eating my face off!
 Midges are tiny flying insects, well known for collecting in large clouds and biting humans.
 These stupid little things are no doubt a pain in the ass!

-How such a mundane situation – eating vegetarian patties with creamy hummus and spicy sriracha in a teeny tent – could make me so darn happy is remarkable.
+How such a mundane situation – eating vegetarian patties with creamy hummus and spicy sriracha in a teeny tent – could make me so darn happy is incredible.

 And even better?
 The heat from the propane stove deterred the midges from creeping into our tent!
 It was a win-win situation.
 We were eating delicious food, heating up the tent, and saving our faces from teeny tiny midge bites!